buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 The SourceStamps to use for the triggered build are controlled by the arguments ``updateSourceStamp``, ``alwaysUseLatest``, and ``sourceStamps``.
-If ``updateSourceStamp`` is ``True`` (the default), then step updates the :class:`SourceStamp`s given to the :bb:sched:`Triggerable` schedulers to include ``got_revision`` (the revision actually used in this build) as ``revision`` (the revision to use in the triggered builds).
-This is useful to ensure that all of the builds use exactly the same :class:`SourceStamp`s, even if other :class:`Change`\s have occurred while the build was running.
+If ``updateSourceStamp`` is ``True`` (the default), then step updates the source stamps given to the :bb:sched:`Triggerable` schedulers to include ``got_revision`` (the revision actually used in this build) as ``revision`` (the revision to use in the triggered builds).
+This is useful to ensure that all of the builds use exactly the same source stamps, even if other :class:`Change`\s have occurred while the build was running.
 If ``updateSourceStamp`` is False (and neither of the other arguments are specified), then the exact same SourceStamps are used.
 If ``alwaysUseLatest`` is